jalgan/memorex/README.md

+# memorex
-# memorex I am a former programmer, retired many years ago, but with some experience in Apache, PHP, PostgreSQL and now MySQL.
-And I want to install dotProject 2.1.9 in my work suite:
+I am a former programmer, retired many years ago, but with some experience in Apache, PHP, PostgreSQL and now MySQL.
+And I want to install dotProject 2.1.9 in my last work suite:
       Windows 7 Professional SP1
       Intel Pentium CPU G3250 processor
       64 bit OS